Sussi (cloth): Name

 Sussi was the umbrella term used for all striped fabrics.

 Texture

-Sussi was plain fabric with warp vertical stripes.
-Sussi was produced with cotton, with silk, or with blended cotton and silk.
+Sussi is a plain fabric with warp vertical stripes.
+Sussi is produced with cotton, with silk, or with blended cotton and silk.

 Dimensions

 The fabric was 10 to 20 yards long and one yard in width.

 Sussi Types and Production

-Sussi along with other cotton varieties was produced at Hoshiarpur, Gurdaspur, Peshawar, Lahore, Multan, Amritsar, Ludhiana, Jhang, Shahpur, Jalandhar, Delhi, Gurgaon, Rohtak, Karnal, Rewari, Panipat and in Sindh.
-Salari was a type of handloom-produced sussi made at Kalabagh in Mianwali District, Pakistan.
+Sussi along with other cotton varieties is produced at Hala, Nasarpur, Hyderabad, Thatta, Hoshiarpur, Gurdaspur, Lahore, Multan, Amritsar, Ludhiana, Jhang, Shahpur, Jalandhar, Delhi, Gurgaon, Rohtak, Karnal, Rewari, Panipat Salari was a type of handloom-produced sussi made at Kalabagh in Mianwali District, Pakistan.

 Use

 The cloth was used to make lowers such as pajamas and salwars (loose trousers).
 Blended sussi was used for pajamas and petticoats.